-This nightly show features pirate costumes, fake canons, and fireworks.
+This nightly show at the Treasure Island features pirate costumes, fake canons, and fireworks.
 They had me at free pirates.
 I did walk in en route to the disappointing buffet!

 2. MGM Lion Habitat (FREE!)

-I think we’ve established that I’m a crazy animal lover, so it’s no surprise that I was thrilled by the idea of free live lion viewing.
+I think we’ve established that I’m a crazy animal lover, so it’s no surprise that I was thrilled by the idea of free live lion viewing at the MGM.
 Still, somehow the closest I got were these gold replicas shot from the cab.